z1skgr/ANAC-competition/README.md

 ## Acknowledgements
 - This project was created for the requirements of the lesson Multiagent Systems
-- You can find every annual competition in https://web.tuat.ac.jp/~katfuji/ANAC2020/#:~:text=The%20Automated%20Negotiating%20Agent%20Competition%20%28ANAC%29%20is%20an,to%20bring%20together%20researchers%20from%20the%20negotiation%20community.
+- You can find every annual competition in [ANAC](https://web.tuat.ac.jp/~katfuji/ANAC2020/#:~:text=The%20Automated%20Negotiating%20Agent%20Competition%20%28ANAC%29%20is%20an,to%20bring%20together%20researchers%20from%20the%20negotiation%20community.)

+[^1]: The implementation is a union of existed agents worked in ANAC agent.